My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Pick Your Day Carefully

-Midweek Vs. Weekends
+Midweek > Weekends

-Mark-Down Days
+Mark-Down Days Are Your Friend

-Along with regularly scheduled weekly mark down days, many thrift stores also have dedicated sale days over things like holiday weekends where they mark down the entire store by 50%.
+Along with regularly scheduled weekly mark-down days, many thrift stores also have dedicated sale days over things like holiday weekends where they mark down the entire store by 50%.
 Other times they might do a customer-appreciation event with special mark downs.
 Look around and see if you can find a calendar anywhere listing these types of upcoming sale events.
 If you don’t see one, ask an employee if they ever do them and if so when the next event will be.

 Changing Seasons Means Folks Are Purging